 This streamlined process allows the District Council to issue a temporary pavement licence until the end of September 2023.

 Devon County Council will continue to issue annually renewable 12 month street cafe licences under the longer Highways Act process.

-You can view current applications open for consultation on our Public Register.
+You can view existing pavement licences and current applications open for consultation on our Public Register.

 To apply you will need to: